 As described by The Natural Stone Institute, onyx is a frequently translucent and generally layered, cryptocrystalline calcite.
-It is a sedimentary rock that is usually deposited in cold water solutions often in the form of stalagmites and stalactites in caves.
-It is through this formation method that cryptocrystalline is created and the size and uniformity of these crystals is what contributes to the classic translucent property of onyx stone.
+Onyx is a sedimentary rock that is usually deposited in cold water solutions, often in the form of stalagmites and stalactites in caves.
+Through this formation, cryptocrystalline is created and the size and uniformity of these crystals is what contributes to the classic translucent property of onyx stone.

-Dating back to the Egyptians, onyx was used to create bowls and other decorative elements and now-a-days it is commonly used to create jewelry in addition to it’s appeal as a decorative surface and wall material.
-It’s unique look with striations in a wide range of colors make it the perfect material to add a dramatic focal point to a space.
-One of the many appeals to nature’s beautiful creation of onyx is it’s ability to be backlit due to it’s unique translucent properties.
-By doing so, a piece is able to take on a completely new life, showcasing the unique veining while adding additional ambiance to a space with it’s subtle glow.
+Dating back to the Egyptians, onyx was used to create bowls and other decorative elements and nowadays onyx is commonly used to create jewelry, decorative surfaces, and wall materials.
+The unique patterns and striations, in addition to a wide range of colors, make onyx the perfect material to add a dramatic focal point to a space.
+One of the many appeals of nature’s beautiful onyx is that it has the ability to be backlit due to its unique translucent properties.
+When a slab of onyx is able to be backlit, it is able to take on a completely new life, showcasing the unique veining while adding additional ambiance to a space with a subtle glow.

 Q. What do you need to consider before lighting a Countertop?
 Power source?
 Size?
 Material?
 Is there anything that is different about lighting a wall verses a countertop?

 A. Actually, not really.
 As long as you are mounting the panels to a surface and securing them with something like mirror clips, or c-channel you should be fine.

 Q. What should you know before choosing a light color?

 A. When picking a light color, you should be aware of the overall affect it will have on the room.
 Do you want to contrast or match existing light fixtures?
 And you should be aware of how the light will affect the color of the stone.
 If you have a honey onyx using a very warm color temp (2700K for example) would help bring out more of the yellows in the stone.